If you’re reading this, then you’re pondering these questions:

-Students who choose to study forensic science would expect to spend a good portion of their university time learning math and science, and also understanding how the criminal justice system works.
+Students who choose to study forensic science spend a good portion of their university time learning math and science, and the criminal justice system.

-Forensic science is also becoming an increasingly digital field, and there’s more need for skill sets in computer science and information systems, as these professionals can provide software platforms for processing forensic evidence.
+Forensic science is also becoming an increasingly digital field involving many technological advancements.
+There’s more need for skill sets in computer science and information systems.
+These professionals can provide software platforms for processing forensic evidence.

 8. Computer Game Design